niclindh/UDS-WordPress-Child-Theme/README.md

 The Cronkite site is running the Yoast SEO Premium plugin.
 If you have not received basic information about Yoast and SEO, please talk to Abby or Andrea.
 Consistent application of basic SEO principles is crucial to the success of the site.

 **Note**: Our site title is The Walter Cronkite School of Journalism and Mass Communication, which eats a lot of characters.
 Yoast will let you shorten this to Cronkite School.
 Please do so.

+Yoast SEO makes it very convenient to include proper meta descriptions for pages. **Every** page needs a good meta description.

+One of our goals with the Cronkite site redesign is to reduce sprawl.
+The previous version of the site had a bit of a kudzu problem, which we want to avoid replicating, so whenever you want to create a new page, ask yourself if the content could be included in another page instead?
+And above all, strive to not duplicate content across the site.

+When you create pages, also pay attention to the URLs WordPress suggests.
+We want to keep the URLs on the site short and sweet as much as possible.

+**Warning:** Yoast sometimes gets a little over-eager, especially when deleting pages.
+When you delete a page Yoast SEO will helpfully warn you that you may lose traffic and should create a redirect from where the page used to be.
+Most of the time, this is not what you want.
+Just leave it alone.

 ## Basics of the Unity Design System